chefPony/genai-lab/README.md

-# llm-lab
+# genai-lab
-A place for tinkering with LLMs
+A place for tinkering with generative AI